Our Innovations.

 As a stepping stone to develop the VR360, Visuray developed a 1.95” diameter tube that functions at 220 kV and has been successfully tested in over 40 oil wells worldwide.
 A comparable commercially available X-ray tube has a diameter of 4.9”.
 In the next step to develop the VR360, Visuray has developed a 400 kV X-ray tube with a diameter of 3.1”.
 Although this is small enough to be used in most wells in the North Sea, Visuray is now shrinking the 400 kV tube down to a diameter of 2.6” to access oil and gas wells with outfitted with small pipes such as ones found in the Gulf of Mexico and Australasia.

 Visuray uniquely possesses the intellectual property rights for this technology in the oil and gas domain.
-Furthermore, no other company has even commenced trying to develop these compact high voltage X-ray tubes.
+Furthermore, no other company has even commenced trying to develop these compact high-voltage X-ray tubes.

 A commercial X-ray tube is often sold with a high-voltage generator and an oil-based cooler to keep the anode from melting.
 Once again, commercially available systems are made for use at normal room temperature and pressure conditions with no constraints on the size of the equipment.
 A commercially available generator and cooler for use with a 450 kV X-ray tube occupies about 0.3 cubic meters of volume in the shape of large rectangular boxes with no dimension smaller than about 20”.
 At the same time, the equipment is not able to work at oil field temperatures and pressures.
 Once again, Visuray has developed a 180 kV generator with a diameter of about 2.3” and operates at oil well temperatures and pressures.
-This system has been tested in over 40 oil wells worldwide.
-To generate 400 kV for the VR360, Visuray is developing two 200 kV generators with opposite polarity with diameters of 2.6” to drive the 400 kV tube.
-This represents a simple upscaling of the generator that the company has already qualified in real oil well tests.
-A cooler that operates at downhole temperatures and pressures and is used to cool the anode of the X-ray tube has been built and successfully tested in the laboratory.

 Recording of X-rays in the recent past has shifted from using film to record transmitted or scattered X-rays to using electronic detectors.
 In the health and industrial applications mentioned above, the detectors are usually pixelated solid-state detectors using technology similar to what is inside a smartphone camera.
 Once again, these systems operate only at room temperature and will catastrophically fail at oilfield temperatures up to 150 °C.